• Skip to primary navigation

 On the other hand, if you want more vitamin C in your diet, choose kale instead.

-If you're thinking about adding either chard or kale to your diet, you might be curious about the flavor profile differences between these two leafy greens.
+If you're thinking about adding either chard or kale to your diet, you might be curious about the flavor differences between these two leafy greens.

 To begin with, chard is known for having a slightly bitter taste that is balanced out by its sweeter notes.